justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900.md

 ### Extract data and insights

 Optical character recognition (OCR) and computer vision allow documents to be read and analyzed.
-The OCR odel can identify the location of text in an image and advanced models can interpret values in the document and get specific fields.
+The OCR model can identify the location of text in an image and advanced models can interpret values in the document and get specific fields.